Integrate Constellation and UI-Kit using Pega APIs

 Step 3 (Constellation) - Verify that the QM-177 case is created in the Constellation application and started its case life cycle.

-QM-177 started its case life cycle successfully.
-As shown below, the new child questionnaire case (S-29565) is created and assigned to "[email protected]" (=pyAssignedOperator is also passed in the API request from UI-Kit) while the parent QM-177 case proceeded to pause on the Wait step (until the child questionnaire case is completed).
+QM-177 case also started its case lifecycle successfully.
+As shown below, the new child questionnaire case (S-29565) is created and assigned to '[email protected]' (=pyAssignedOperator is also passed from UI-Kit) while the parent QM-177 case proceeded to pause on the Wait step (until the child questionnaire case is completed).

 Step 4 (Constellation) - Login as '[email protected]' Operator ID and complete the questionnaire case assigned.